-At this time point in our course you have learned enough to make your first steps as a modeler in biology.
+At this time point in our course you have learned enough to set your first steps as a modeler in biology.
 You have been trained to read and formulate mathematical models, and to analyze these graphically, mathematically, and numerically.
 You now have a few weeks to work on a somewhat larger project by yourself.
 The main goal of this project is that you apply your newly acquired skills to do a piece of research of your own.
 Most of the projects that we propose here start with a published paper, but we also welcome proposals to work on a project of your own (please contact us to discuss this).

-For the projects starting with a paper, you should first repeat its results by coding its model(s) into R or Grind.
+For the projects starting with a paper, you should first repeat its results by coding their model(s) into R or Grind.
 Next, find other papers, and define extensions of the research yourself.
 It is your own responsibility to study exciting new extensions of the work, and to make this a truly interesting project.

 Please work in small groups of no more than three.
-We will have no more than 6 groups.
-Every project will be assigned an assistant whom you can contact for help, make an appointment by email to meet on campus or online.
-Make a concise "lab-journal" in which you shortly describe your progress every day that you worked on the project.
+Every project will be assigned an assistant whom you can contact for help by making an appointment (by email) to meet on campus or online.
+Keep a concise "lab-journal" in which you shortly describe your progress every day that you worked on the project.
 This journal has to be handed in together with your written report.

-Every group will present their work using an electronic slide show during a 'symposium' on Thursday 1 February 2023 in BBG-161, in the morning.
-Each of the participants should speak (in English) for about 5 minutes, and everybody needs to be present, and ask questions throughout the symposium.
+Every group will present their work using an electronic slide show during a 'symposium' on Thursday 30 January in DDW-1.22 (from 9-15h maximally).
+Each of the participants should speak (in English) for about 5 minutes, and everybody needs to be present and ask questions throughout the symposium.
 The oral presentation should be exciting for the audience.
-You have to make clear what questions you addressed, how this was approached, why it is interesting, and what results you obtained.
+You have to make clear which questions you addressed, how this was approached, why it is interesting, and what results you obtained.
 Too technical details should be avoided (as these will be explained in the written report).
 Subdivide your presentation into natural parts such that all members of your research team get to speak!
 Your presentation should be enthusiastic and strongly focus on your main line of research.

-The written report has to be delivered in the last week of the course (electronic submissions of PDFfiles by email to r.j.deboer@uu.nl are accepted until Sunday the 4th of February).
-The report should have a summary, and start with an Introduction explaining the project, its context, and have a short review of the relevant literature.
+The written report has to be delivered in the last week of the course (electronic submissions of PDF-files by email to r.j.deboer@uu.nl are accepted until Sunday the 2th of February).
+The report has to have a summary, and start with an Introduction explaining the project, its context, and having a short review of the relevant literature.
 In the Methods section you can define and explain the mathematical model.
 In the Results section you can mix the results of the original paper with your own extensions of the research, and you can provide your extensions of the mathematical model.
 Provide the interpretation of your results in the Results section, i.e., write in a Nature or Science style.
 In the Discussion you describe possible problems/shortcomings, other extensions, and you provide further context of your work.
-Use the instructions on writing reports that you received in earlier courses (e.g., the bachelor Biology schrijfwijzer tbb.bio.uu.nl/rdb/bm/Projects/BiologieSchrijfwijzer2023.pdf, but defenitely also read the short tutorial on writing scientific reports that we provide tbb.bio.uu.nl/rdb/bm/Projects/GuidelinesReport.pdf, which also gives the Rubrics that we use for grading the report.
+Use the instructions on writing reports that you received in earlier courses (e.g., the bachelor Biology schrijfwijzer students.uu.nl/sites/default/files/DeBiologieSchrijfwijzer2425\online.pdf, but also read our tutorial on writing scientific reports tbb.bio.uu.nl/rdb/bm/Projects/GuidelinesReport.pdf, which also gives the Rubrics that we use for grading the report.